photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Dream Sequences/Dream Sequences - Session 2022-10-08.md

 The forest begins to rise from it's roots almost like a great velvet robe on the back of a sleeping giant.
 Trees, lakes, rivers, and swamps all flow from the figure as it rises, comes to it's feet, and sits upon the [[Grouschold Range]] like one would sit upon a stool.
 It speaks to Kelda, with a voice soft and sweet.

 >Sweetest Kelda, dearest Kelda, my darling little hobbit
+>There are things unspoken, happenings forgotten,
+>That you must know.
 >

 ___